spectrocloud/librarium/content/docs/04.5-devx/04-resource-quota.md

 * Storage

-For example, assume the following tenant developer use quotas values are defined.
-Four virtual clusters, 20 CPU, 32 GiB Memory, and 60 GiB of storage.
-With these settings, all users could deploy four virtual clusters, each virtual cluster with a max size of 4 CPU, 8Gib Memory, and 15 GiB.
+For example, assume the following tenant developer user quotas for four virtual clusters are defined as 20 CPU, 32 GiB of memory, and 60 GiB of storage.
+With these settings, all users could deploy four virtual clusters, each virtual cluster with a maximum size of 4 CPU, 8Gib of memory, and 15 GiB of storage.

-Users could also deploy a single virtual cluster that consumes 20 CPU, 32 GiB of Memory, and 60 GiB of storage.
-In the latter example, the user could not deploy additional clusters due to exhausting all their CPU, Memory, and storage resources.
+Users can also deploy a single virtual cluster that consumes 20 CPU, 32 GiB of memory, and 60 GiB of storage.
+In the latter example, the user cannot deploy additional clusters because CPU, memory, and storage resources are exhausted.

 <br />

 <InfoBox>

-To change tenant user quotas, switch the scope to tenant admin.
-Next, navigate to the left **Main Menu** and select **Tenant Settings**.
-Select **Developer Settings**.
-In the **User Quota** section, you can adjust the maximum resource values for users.
+To change tenant user quotas, switch the scope to **Tenant Admin** and navigate from the left **Main Menu** to **Tenant Settings** > **Developer Settings**.
+In the **User Quota** section, you can adjust the maximum number of resources for users.

 </InfoBox>

 # Quota Evaluation

-Before deciding if the virtual cluster creation request can be accepted, Palette evaluates each request to verify the user making the request has enough resource quotas remaining per the defined tenant user quota and if the virtual cluster request falls within the allowed limits of the parent cluster group.
+Palette evaluates each virtual cluster creation request to verify the requesting user has enough resource quotas remaining based on the defined tenant user quota and if the virtual cluster request falls within the allowed limits of the parent cluster group.

 The following diagram displays the evaluation process Palette uses to determine the status of a virtual cluster creation request.